Payson High School (Arizona): History

 The student population continued to grow through the 90s, and by 1994 construction began on the C-Building.
 This building was specifically designed to house Career Technical Education (CTE) courses, complete with a state-of-the-art kitchen, prep room, and dining room.
 The C-Building includes another six classrooms, three of which are computer labs.

 In 1997, the Dave Wilson Dome, named after the police chief killed in the line of duty, was built.
 Around this same time, the current physics laboratory facility, was converted from a locker bay to a classroom by enclosing the roofed structure.
 Building continued in 1998, as the Stagecraft (Drama) Department received the black box theater.

 In 2003, the D-Building was constructed, complete with a cafeteria capable of seating 133 students.
 This building includes another six classrooms, and is now the home of the English Department.

 The Wendell Stevens Agricultural Building opened in 2010.
 This building was named in honor of Wendell Stevens, the longtime agricultural education and FFA teacher who spent his entire career at PHS and retired that same year.
 This facility contains a barn, classroom, machine shop, office, as well as two small animal examination and treatment rooms.

 In the fall of 2010, PHS was outfitted with solar panels covering two parking lots.
 The energy installed on this campus and two others combined for a total of 1.45 MW of DC power.
 This grid-tied photovoltaic system "successfully delivered a complete turn-key, cost-effective, efficient energy solution to Payson Unified School District.
 At the time of groundbreaking, this was the largest PV system on a K–12 education campus in the State of Arizona."
 The old gymnasium was given a new roof in 2012, and was renamed "The Longhorn Gym".

+Area

+The Payson school district includes: the municipalities of Payson and Star Valley, as well as multiple census-designated places: Bear Flat, Beaver Valley, Christopher Creek, Deer Creek, East Verde Estates, Flowing Springs, Freedom Acres, Geronimo Estates, Gisela, Hunter Creek, Jakes Corner, Kohls Ranch, Mead Ranch, Mesa del Caballo, Oxbow Estates, Round Valley, Rye, Tonto Village, Washington Park, and Whispering Pines.

+The Chevelon Butte School District, which covers most of Blue Ridge, does not operate any schools.
+It sends its Blue Ridge area students to Payson USD for high school.